PointCloudRendering/.github/profile/README.md

 - Märt Rahu | martrahu

 ## Introduction:
 The idea of this project was to create a Unity application, in which we would import some point cloud data and render it.
-We were given a bunch of point cloud data files from which we chose those that ran the best on Unity; some of the files were quite large.
+We were given a bunch of point cloud data files from which we chose those that ran the best on Unity; some of the files were quite large and would require resources we didn't have.
 Another goal was to possibly export the model using glTF.
 We didn't end up implementing this.

 ## Additional tools or Unity Plugins used:
 - Pcx | https://github.com/keijiro/Pcx